 Students who have not received a need-based federal work-study or campus employment offer may still seek campus employment and apply for on-campus job opportunities via HandShake.

 Loans for Students

 Hamilton includes loans that will not exceed $3,500 for first-year students.
 Sophomores will receive a maximum of $4,500, and Juniors and Seniors will be capped at $5,500.
 U.S. citizens are eligible for federal loans and international students, including Canadian citizens, may be awarded an institutional loan at the same levels.
 Depending on eligibility, additional loans may be borrowed to offset the family contribution.

 Loans for Parents

-PLUS loans are available to cover the difference between the cost of attendance and financial aid.
+Parent loans may be available to cover up to the difference between the cost of attendance and financial aid.

 While the financial aid award is intended to meet the demonstrated need of each family, many families finance their family contribution over a number of months or years using a monthly payment plan or combination plan.